sanskrit/raw_etexts_english/blogs/manasataramgini/2010/01/2010-01-05_a-discursion-on-the-sanatkumariya-panchabrahma-siddha-shamkara-tantra-and-the-early-evolution-of-the-dakshinashaiva-system.md

 Here the deployment of the svachChanda mantra is said to destroy evil beings like DAkinI-s, graha-s and vetAla-s.
 Again we have:
-shivasyaiva hi nirmAlyaM sahasreNAbhimantritaM |
+shivasyaiva hi nirmAlyaM sahasreNAbhimantritam |
 dhUpanaM tena rakShAMsi bhUta-vetAla-sugrahAH |
 vinAyakAs tu Dakinyo jvaraapasmara saMbhavAH |
 nashyanti sakalA rogAH satyaM satyaM vadAmyahaM||SST 4.11